 - What happens at a SnowFlower Sangha gathering?

 If you have any questions, please e-mail us at firstname.lastname@example.org

 What Happens at a SnowFlower Sangha Gathering?

-A sangha gathering includes sitting and walking meditation, a short presentation by the person leading (a different volunteer each time), group discussion, announcements, and closing.
+A sangha gathering includes sitting and walking meditation, a short presentation by the person facilitating (a different volunteer each time), group discussion, announcements, and closing.

-After the second sitting meditation, the leader offers a short talk, a guided meditation, a reading, poem, or other personal insights that are related to Buddhist teachings.
+After the second sitting meditation, the facilitator offers a short talk, a guided meditation, a reading, poem, or other personal insights that are related to Buddhist teachings.

 This is followed by an opportunity to share thoughts or feelings related to practice.
 Sangha members bow before and after speaking.
 This enables the person to speak without interruption and facilitates deep listening.
 Speakers should avoid responding to individuals and should try to share only once so others have time to speak.

 Sharing is followed by announcements, and “Sharing the Merit.”
 We close by holding hands in a circle, where we offer well-being for others who are suffering.

 A small basket is placed at the door for voluntary contributions (usually two dollars) towards the rental fee for the Meetinghouse and scholarships to make sure all our members can attend our retreats.

 Does This Replace Other Spiritual Paths?